weilingx46/workshop-sassy-hugo/README.md

   Adding this after the above "Pages" code will let us see the first ten posts in reverse order of their date.
   Notice that we require the type of the file to be "post" as we defined in our archetype.
   Also, the above code included links to each post and page so we can navigate to them.
+Try this out.

+  If you cannot navigate to your "About" and "Getting Started" pages, add `type: "page"` to each of those page's frontmatter and the links should now work.
+This is because we have a conditional in the code above looking for files of type "page".

   ### Templates

   The most important aspect of a Hugo theme is the template.
-There are three types of templates: single (for content pages), list (for list pages), and partial (used in other places).
+There are three types of templates: single (for content pages), list (for list pages), and partial (for construcitng others).
   Let's create our single template.
 Open up `themes/theme-name/layouts/_default/single.html` and add the following: